Best Planners for Artists in Business

 If you want a little more design here’s my top three favorites and some new discoveries you could try this year.

-1. Shining Year Workbook and Planner from Leonie Dawson
+1. Shining Year Workbook from Leonie Dawson

 This is my first year using this planner and I chose it because while I love minimalist stye, this year, I really needed to shift my thinking and planning and her bright colors, fun images mixed with solid business prompts are just thing to do it.
+Grab The 2018 Shining Year Workbook.

 Keeping everything all in one planner was the ideal I held to the last few years, but I always wind up with more sticky notes everywhere.